Abirii/Camara-Remote-Control/README.md

 # Control video with hand
 The main idea is:

-● Store the video frames and iteration over the frames
+● Store the video frames

+● Iteration over the frames

 ● Count how many fingers are being held up